-

 Medical

-The Medical Practitioners’ Law of 2005 also deals with the safeguarding of information obtained during medical practice, which would include their personal data.
+The Medical Practitioners’ Law of 2005 also deals with the safeguarding of information obtained during medical practice, which would include personal data of patients.

 2. Data protection authority

-Saudi Data and Artificial Intelligence Authority (“SDAIA”) is the regulator for the initial two years of PDPL.
-The PDPL anticipates that responsibility will be transferred to the National Data Management Office (“NDMO”) in due course, but does not commit to this happening.
+Saudi Data and Artificial Intelligence Authority (“SDAIA”) is designated as the primary regulator under the PDPL, and continues to serve in that capacity in tandem with the National Data Management Office ("NDMO") (which is a sub-branch of SDAIA.
 SDAIA and NDMO shall collectively be referred to as the “Authority”.

 - Communication & Information Technology Commission (“CITC”): www.citc.gov.sa